quantumtom/ed209/README.md

 # ed209
-A promotional site for HTC.
+A promotional site for Verizon Wireless and HTC.

 Originally hosted at